platformsh/platformsh-docs/docs/src/guides/gatsby/headless/drupal.md

 ## Drupal

-There has only been a single modification Platform.sh's [standard Drupal template](https://github.com/platformsh-templates/drupal9) configuration in the multi-app template: the `name` attibribute in Drupal's `.platform.app.yaml` has been updated to `drupal`.
-You will notice this value used when the `relationship` between Gatsby and Drupal is defined [below for Gatsby](#gatsby) and in the [routes](#platformroutesyaml) configuration above.
+{{< guides/gatsby/headless-backend name="Drupal" >}}

-The only additional setup required to prepare the backend is to install a few additional modules that will configure the JSON API for consumption.
+The only setup required to prepare the backend is to install a few additional modules that will configure the JSON API for consumption.
 In your Drupal directory, add the following dependencies.

 ```bash
 $ composer require drupal/gatsby drupal/jsonapi_extras drupal/pathauto